 View Historical Preservations in a larger map

 Harla Ave: On November 4, 1968, Planning Commission had an item on the agenda to renaming Orange Street so that visitors would not get confused with Orange Avenue.
 Planning commissioner H.J.
-"Jimmie" Wood had his daughter with him at the meeting and the City Attorney, Bill Dunn, suggested to name the street after his daughter, Harla Wood.
+"Jimmie" Wood had his daughter with him at the meeting and the Department Head of Planning, Bill Dunn, suggested to name the street after his daughter, Harla Wood.
 The commissioners agreed and passed the motion to rename Orange street to Harla Avenue.

 Bristol: Although it was separated from the northern section of the road for a long time, Bristol in Costa Mesa is the continuation of the road from Santa Ana which had originally been named for a Santa Ana family that owned a drug store.
 The southern part of Bristol, south of Newport Boulevard, originally was Palisades Road (until it meets with Jamboree Road).

 Baker: Baker Street is named for the M. E. Baker family which had a farm on the corner of what is now Bristol and Baker Street in the early 1900s.

 Adams: William L. Adams purchased land from the Gabriel Allen heirs in 1901.
 He had hoped that his daughter might live in the Diego Sepulveda Adobe, but she declined.
 Adams Road was named for him.

 Wilson: Wilson Street is named for President Wilson, although Wilson Park (which is on Wilson Street) is named for City Councilman Robert Wilson.
 The street is shown on a 1930 map, long before Mr. Wilson moved to Costa Mesa.